slacy/minimongo/USAGE.rst

     MONGODB_PORT = 27017
 ::

-For example, copy minimongo_config.example to minimongo_config.py and edit the required values, and you should be good to go.
+For example, copy minimongo/minimongo/minimongo_config.example to minimongo_config.py and edit the required values, and you should be good to go.

 If you're unable to create something that satisfies 'import minimongo_config' or you want a slightly cleaner setup, then you can set